 Fees Under Retirement Planners of America

-Retirement Planners of America has a simple fee schedule, charging a flat 1.25% annual fee based on clients' total AUM.
-This fee may be negotiated lower under certain circumstances.
+Retirement Planners of America has a simple fee schedule, charging an annual fee of generally 1.25% of clients' assets under management.
+This fee may be higher under certain circumstances or negotiated lower at the firm's discretion.
 Annual fees are payable on a quarterly basis, in arrears.
-The firm does not charge performance based fees.
+The firm does not charge performance-based fees.

 What to Watch Out For

-Retirement Planners of America is a fee-based firm, and its financial advisors are licensed insurance agents.
-As a result, these advisors can earn a commission for the sale of insurance products to clients.
-While this creates the potential for a conflict of interest, the firm is bound by fiduciary duty, which legally obliges advisors to act in your best interest at all times.
+One thing to note: Almost all advisors at Retirement Planners of America are licensed, insurance agents.
+As a result, they collect commissions on the sale of insurance products, which can potentially pose a conflict of interest.
+That said, the firm is bound by its fiduciary duty to act in clients' best interests at all times.